1. Key Characteristics

 Russian royals originally called the Borzoi the Russian Wolfhound and bred them as early as the 1200s, when they were present at hunting expeditions during the rule of Genghis Khan.
 The breed chased hares for sport in the mid-1200s, and the breed standard was written in 1650.

 Hunting with Borzois increased in 1861.
 Kennels bred a large number of them to hunt wolves and other wild animals.

-The Borzoi appeared in the United States in 1889; 2 years later, the breed was accepted by the American Kennel Club, and the breed is still used today to control coyote populations in some areas.
+The Borzoi appeared in the United States in 1889; 2 years later, the American Kennel Club accepted the breed, who is still used today to control coyote populations in some areas.